 DESCRIPTION The William Green Farmstead is one of the oldest settlements in Ewing Township.
 A building has been on this property since the late-seventeenth century.
 The oldest portion of the surviving farmhouse, which is now located on the campus of the College of New Jersey (TCNJ), was built in ... » Learn More about William Green House

+UPDATE: Feb.
+11, 2019 - The structure has been purchased by an individual who intends to restore it.
 DESCRIPTION: The Thomas Brown House is a two-story frame Georgian dwelling, built around 1787 for (and perhaps partially by) cabinetmaker Thomas Brown and his wife Rebecca.
-A key resource in the Greenwich Historic District, the Brown house abounds with fine detailing inside and out.
-It is ... » Learn More about Thomas Brown House
+A key resource in the ... » Learn More about Thomas Brown House

 DESCRIPTION: Historic properties and districts, perpetually protected farmland and critical watersheds are increasingly being threatened with the proposed construction of natural gas pipelines in all corners of New Jersey.
 With the opening of extensive shale oil fields to the west of the state in ... » Learn More about Historic Properties Threatened by Gas Pipelines